-- Perform analysis of bodies lying on roughsurfaces. - Locate the centroid of a body and compute the area moment of inertia and mass moment of inertia of standard and compositesections - Explain kinetics and kinematics of particles, projectiles, curvilinear motion, centroidal motion and plane motion of rigidbodies. - Explain the concepts of work-energy method and its applications to translation, rotation and plane motion and the concept of vibrations.
+- Perform analysis of perfect frames by using method of joints and method of sections. - Perform analysis of bodies lying on rough surfaces. - Locate the centroid of a body and compute the area moment of inertia and mass moment of inertia of standard and composite sections. - Explain kinetics and kinematics of particles, projectiles, curvilinear motion, centroidal motion and plane motion of rigid bodies. - Explain the concepts of work-energy method and its applications to translation, rotation and plane motion.

-- At the end of the course, students will be able to determine resultant of forces acting on a body and analyze equilibrium of a body subjected to a system of forces. - Solve problem of bodies subjected tofriction. - Find the location of centroid and calculate moment of inertia of a given section. - Understand the kinetics and kinematics of a body undergoing rectilinear, curvilinear, rotatory motion and rigid bodymotion. - Solve problems using work energy equations for translation, fixed axis rotation and plane motion and solve problems of vibration.
+Course Outcomes: At the end of the course, students will be able to

+- Determine resultant of forces acting on a body and analyse equilibrium of a body subjected to a system of forces. - Analyse perfect frames by using method of joints and method of sections. - Solve problem of bodies subjected to friction. - Find the location of centroid and calculate moment of inertia of a given section. - Understand the kinetics and kinematics of a body undergoing rectilinear, curvilinear, rotatory motion and rigid body motion. - Solve problems using work energy equations for translation, fixed axis rotation and plane motion.